Rules

 1. parameters of the application regarding production, spacing, setback, use or location of use are not consistent with District Rules and Management Plan;

 2. one or more parties file a contest of an application.
-Parties contesting an application must file notice of their intent to contest at least ten days prior to the date set for the initial hearing
+Parties contesting an application must file notice of their intent to contest within ten days after the hearing at which the Board first considers the application and prior to the permit’s effective date; or

-3. one or more parties have requested a rehearing of an application approved pursuant to the provisions of Rule 8.4E.
-Parties requesting a rehearing must file the request within 10 days of the Board's issuance of its permit.
+3. one or more parties have requested a rehearing of an application approved pursuant to the provisions of Rule 8.4.F.
+Parties requesting a rehearing must file the request within 10 days of the hearing at which the Board first considered the application.

-C. All contested case hearings will be conducted in accordance with the provisions of Rule 15.3
+B. All contested case hearings will be conducted in accordance with the provisions of Rule 15.4.

-D. Within 30 days following the completion of all hearings on a contested case the Board will issue a written order reflecting its decision.
-If the application is approved the District Manager shall issue a permit in accordance with the Board's order setting forth the name of the owner, location of the well, type of use, maximum number of acre-feet to be produced and any limiting conditions such as requirements for metering, drilling, maintenance and measuring of monitor wells, or annual water quality tests.
+C. If the application is approved upon the completion of the contested case hearing, the District Manager shall issue a permit in accordance with the Board's order setting forth the name of the owner, location of the well, type of use, maximum number of acre-feet to be produced and any limiting conditions such as requirements for metering, drilling, maintenance and measuring of monitor wells, or annual water quality tests.

-RULE 8.6 COMPLETION OF PERMIT PROCESS; AMENDMENT OR TRANSFER OF PERMIT
+RULE 8.6 COMPLETION OF WELL; AMENDMENT OR TRANSFER OF PERMIT

-B. The application/permit process will be deemed completed upon the completion and equipping of the well and the filing of the required information and copy of the drillers log with the District.
+B. The drilling process will be deemed completed upon the completion and equipping of the well and any monitoring well required under Rule 10.B and the filing of the required information and copy of the drillers log with the District.

 D. Permits may be transferred to another person through change of ownership of the well provided all permit conditions remain unchanged and in compliance with District rules and the District is notified of the change in ownership.
-A change in purpose of use by the new well owner or location of use invalidates the permit and requires a new permit or permit amendment.
+A change in purpose of use by the new well owner or location of use requires a permit amendment.

-E. Permits issued under these Rules after February 12, 2009, are subject, following notice and an enforcement hearing conducted according to procedures required by Rule 15.4, to amendment or revocation by the District for waste, for deviation from the purposes and terms of the permit, or, where declines in the water table have been shown to have impaired existing use, to proportionate reduction among all such permit holders within the affected area of the aquifer.
+E. Permits are subject, following notice and an enforcement hearing conducted according to procedures required by Rule 15.6, to amendment or revocation by the District for waste, for deviation from the purposes and terms of the permit, or, where declines in the water table have been shown to have impaired existing use, to proportionate reduction among all such permit holders within the affected area of the aquifer.

 RULE 8.7 REPORTING AND MONITORING:

 A. Reporting: All permittees shall annually report to the District the total amount pumped per well during the previous year.
 To facilitate reporting the District will make available forms to report the amount of water used annually.
 Reports must be completed and returned to the District office in Brady, Texas by March 15th of the year following the reporting period.
-Failure to timely file the annual report will subject the permittee to a civil penalty of $100.day for the first 30 days of delinquency, $500/day for every day after 30 days, and other sanctions provided in these rules.
+Failure to timely file the annual report will subject the permittee to a civil penalty of $100/day for the first 30 days of delinquency, $500/day for every day after 30 days, and any other sanctions provided in these rules or at law.

 1) monitor wells, which may be sampled semi-annually or quarterly; or